agenteo/agenteo.github.com/source/_drafts/best-practices-releasing-semantic-versioned-ruby-libraries.md

 After building libraries for multiple teams and consuming libraries from others I came up with a list of best practices to handle errors, deprecations and releasing.

-Let's say to facilitate access to a server API we create a library wrapping it -- the clients will consume the library API and forget about the server API.
+Let's say to facilitate access to a server API we create a library wrapping it -- the clients consume the library API and forget about the server API.

 {% highlight ruby %}
 # library_facade.rb